(A) Purpose

 source, and whether the service is provided in a modified vehicle or in a

 non-modified vehicle.
-The modified vehicle rate shall
+The modified vehicle rate will be applied for each

-the individual service plan.
+modified vehicle, as specified in the individual service plan.

 Notes